 Why talk to your patients about clinical trials

-Clinical trials are an essential part of the development of new interventions and tests that will help your patients and may alleviate the symptoms of their disease or condition.
-Supporting this development should be part of your role as a health care provider.
+Clinical trials are an essential part of the development of new interventions and tests that can help your patients and may alleviate the symptoms of their disease or condition.

-One of the principal challenges of recruiting clinical trial participants is a lack of awareness, both amongst health care providers and participants, about clinical trials, their availability and how to participate.
+One of the principal challenges of recruiting clinical trial participants is a lack of awareness, both amongst health care professionals and participants, about clinical trials, their availability and how to participate.

-Several studies indicate that increased awareness changes attitudes toward clinical trials, enrolment, and the benefits of participation, whereas Misconceptions and lack of awareness greatly reduce recruitment for cancer clinical trials (PDF, 177KB) (See Harris Interactive Survey (2001).
-Health Care News 1(3).)
+Several studies indicate that increased awareness changes attitudes toward clinical trials, enrolment, and the benefits of participation.
+For example, the research study entitled Misconceptions and lack of awareness greatly reduce recruitment for cancer clinical trials (See Harris Interactive Survey (2001).
+Health Care News 1(3).) concluded that:

 - 85% of patients were either unaware or unsure that participation in a clinical trial was an option at the time of diagnosis.